 Pitru Paksha is not a time for celebrations.
 It is, in fact, a fervent period earmarked for remembering the departed ancestors and performing special rites for the salvation of their souls.
 Hindus believe that during the Pitru Paksha, their deceased ancestors leave their abode, Pitru Lok (Land of the Dead) and descend on Prithvi Lok viz the Earth.

 STORY BEHIND OBSERVANCE OF PITRU PAKSHA

 In Mahabharata, when the legendary Karna reached heaven after death, he was offered food made of solid gold.
 In his lifetime, he was famous as ‘Daanveer’ due to his bigheartedness and generous nature.
-He complained to Lord Indra that he was very hungry and obviously, cannot eat gold.
-Indra smiled and reminded him that though he offered a lot of gold in charity when alive, he never offered any food to his ancestors or perform the Shraddha ceremony.
+He complained to Lord Indra that he was very hungry and obviously, could not eat gold.
+Indra smiled and reminded him that though he offered a lot of gold in charity when alive, he never provided any food to his ancestors or performed the Shraddha ceremony.
 Karna realized his mistake.
 He requested that Lord Indra give him one chance to return to Earth and correct his mistake.
 Thereby, Lord Indra granted him his wish.
 Karna returned to Earth and fed the poor for 16 days.
 This was the period of Pitru Paksha.